Dorothy Eckersell Kennington

 A. Washington Elementary

-Adams Elementary—6th grade because Washington had too many 6th grade students
+Adams Elementary—6th grade because Washington had too many 6th grade

 Madison High School